ShipBob has better pricing while Red Stag offers better accuracy guarantees and special handling.

 Software Functionality and Interface Usability

-Monthly invoices, visibility by line item
+Monthly invoices; visibility by line item

-5-6 invoices per month, unitemized
+5 to 6 invoices per month; unitemized

 Hidden Fees Reported by Users

 Termination of Services

 Phone: Monday to Friday, 9 a.m. to 5 p.m.
 Central time

 Live chat: 6 a.m. to 10 p.m.
 7 days a week